 We all love seeing the chancel table decorated each Sunday, and the church has struggled for the past few years to have a sustainable system for responsibility for decorating this table.
 (In case you’re not familiar, the chancel table is next to the chalice!)
 The Worship Committee has recently found two generous volunteers within the congregation to take on decorating the chancel table on a regular basis.
 They will be taking six-week rotations, and likely will leave up a seasonal installation for that length of time.
 They are investing their own time, talent, and treasure in this work, and we ask that you respect that by not dismantaling or distrubing the chancel table decoration in any way.
 If you need to use the sanctuary and the table is not appropriate (e.g. wedding, memorial service), please move the table rather than dismantaling the decorations.
 If you have any questions or concerns, please contact Worship Committee Chair Katie Dalbey.

 - April 28th: White Paper Review: …The Long-run Economic Impacts of Salt Iodization in the United States – Jeanette Emerson

-- March 3rd: Current Events – Open Topics/Group Discussion
+- May 5th: Current Events – Open Topics/Group Discussion

 Playing with Ideas meets every Sunday morning, from 9:30-10:30 in the Anthony Room.

-Spiritual Studies meets weekly in the Channing Room from 9:30 – 10:30 in the Channing Room unless noted otherwise.
+Spiritual Studies meets weekly from 9:30 – 10:30 in the Channing Room unless noted otherwise.